-Frozen fine root powder (described above) was extracted in dimethylsulfoxide 25% HCl (80%:20%) and then used for enzymatic carbohydrate analyses (Bergmeyer, 2014), in a spectrophotometer at 340nm and 25°C. The analysis is based on the subsequent enzymatic conversions of fructose, sucrose and starch into glucose, the concentration of which is determined by the formation of NADPH.
-The details are described in Supplemental Methods S1.
+Frozen fine root powder (described above) was extracted in dimethylsulfoxide 25% HCl (80%:20%) and then used for enzymatic carbohydrate analyses (Bergmeyer, 2014), in a spectrophotometer at 340 nm and 25°C. The analysis is based on the subsequent enzymatic conversions of fructose, sucrose and starch into glucose, the concentration of which is determined by the formation of NADPH.
+The details are described in Methods S1.

-Soil pH and water-extractable organic carbon (WEOC)
+Soil pH and water-extractable organic carbon

-The pH values were measured by suspending field-moist, sieved soil in 0.01 M CaCl2 (1:5 soil-tosolution ratio) after 16 h of equilibration (ISO10390, 2005).
-For the determination of waterextractable organic carbon (WEOC) field-moist, sieved samples were suspended in deionized water (EC <0.06 $\mu$ S cm-1) at a soil-to-solution ratio of 1:5.
-After 16 h of equilibration, the suspensions were membrane-filtered at 0.45 $\mu$ m (cellulose-nitrate, Sartorius, Göttingen, Germany), and WEOC was measured using a TOC analyser (multi N/C® 2100S, Analytik Jena, Jena, Germany).
+The pH values were measured by suspending field-moist, sieved soil in 0.01 M CaCl2 (1 : 5 soil : solution ratio) after 16 h of equilibration (ISO10390, 2005).
+For determination of water-extractable organic carbon (WEOC) field-moist, sieved samples were suspended in deionised water (EC < 0.06 μ S cm-1) at a soil : solution ratio of 1 : 5.
+After 16 h of equilibration, the suspensions were filtered through a 0.45 μ m membrane (cellulose-nitrate, Sartorius, Göttingen, Germany), and WEOC was measured using a TOC analyser (multi N/C[®] 2100S; Analytik Jena, Jena, Germany).